DavidF-port/Portfolio/ledmatrix/README.md

 ## Prebuilt 64×32 RGB Matrix Version

 ### Overview
 This version uses a commercial 64×32 RGB LED matrix, still running on ESP32.
 The signal chain is the same - RC filter bank + digital smoothing - but output is handled by a driver library that controls the built-in shift registers and row drivers in the matrix.
 Way faster refresh rate, much smoother bars, and uses color to show amplitude.
-The code for this is contained in the file "64x32MatrixCode.cpp".
+The code for this is contained in the file "64x32MatrixCode.cpp" which was originally provided by my professor but some customizations were made.

 ### Why I Made It
 - Wanted a higher-resolution, cleaner visual